Programs for the Effective Treatment of Eating Disorders

 Eating disorders are serious mental illnesses plaguing the younger generations of today’s world.
 The struggle to be the fittest, the skinniest, and most physically desirable has become a huge competition between men and women alike.

-If you or a loved one would benefit from eating disorder treatment New Mexico services, please keep reading to find out about the programs of Icarus Behavioral Health now!
+If you or a loved one would benefit from eating disorder treatment New Mexico services at Icarus, please keep reading to find out about our evidence-based programs now!

 Social Pressure and Development of Eating Disorders